medvedevgroup/TwoPaCo/README.md

 This will constuct the compressed graph for the vertex size of \<value_of_k\> using 2^\<filter_size\> bits in the Bloom filter.
 The output file is a binary file that indicates junction positions on the positive strand.
 The default output file name is "de_bruiijn. bin".
-You can read directly using an API (will be documented later) or make it into a text file using the "graphdump" utility.
+You can it read directly using an API (will be documented later) or make it into a text file using the "graphdump" utility.
 The program has several additional parameters, see subsections below.
 You can also type "./twopaco --help" to get a short parameter description.
 Note that TwoPaCo supports only odd values